Quebe/SQL-Algorithms/Temporal/Date Segment Manipulation/DateSegments_AlignWithinTable.md

 "C":                      |-------------|-----|
 </code></pre>

+In addition, since the segments line up, you could aggregate a column or set of values across a time period know that the all segments would share the same effective and termination date for that set of overlapping segments.

 The number of segments can be reduced using the "DateSegment_MergeByGrow" stored procedure to produce the following result:

 <pre><code>